Resurgence-VM-Development/Resurgence/SPEC.typ

 Both `src_1` and `src_2` MUST be numeric types.
 It SHALL be undefined behavior otherwise.
 In addition, if one of the source registers is a float and the other an int, then the int SHALL be interpreted as a float.

+#pagebreak(weak: true)

 = Portable Bytecode Format
-Resurgence uses a binary data format that is designed to be fast, flexible, and portable.
+Resurgence uses a special binary data format, known as Bytecode, to represent instructions and other information required at runtime.
+The Bytecode format is designed with the following goals:
+- Fast to encode and decode
+- Easy to understand, helping developers write compilers and implementations
+- Flexible design for many use cases
+- Portable across operating systems and architectures
+- Efficient usage of available storage / bandwidth

 == Data Types